Ultimate Longevity Bible

 Background

-James Kirkland (with collaborator Tamir Tchkonia) led the Robert and Arlene Kogod Center on Aging at Mayo Clinic for many years.
-A geriatrician by training, he has bridged basic senescence biology and human trials.
+James Kirkland (with long-time collaborator Tamir Tchkonia) leads the Robert and Arlene Kogod Center on Aging at Mayo Clinic.
+A geriatrician by training, he has bridged basic senescence biology and human trials — one of the few figures who has carried a discovery from cell culture to first-in-human pilot.

 Key contributions